TLara1/TLara1.github.io/_pages/about.md

   </div>

   <div align="justify" style="margin-bottom: 20px;">
-   I recently graduated from the Massachusetts Institute of Technology, where I am currently studied physics and applied mathematics.
+   I recently graduated from the Massachusetts Institute of Technology, where I studied physics and applied mathematics.
 My research is mostly in these areas, and over the last few years, I have worked in computational celestial, fluid, and continuum solid mechanics.
   </div>

   <div align="justify" style="margin-bottom: 20px;">